Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 }

-Tip: Non-blocking operations improve system responsiveness.
-In Go, this is naturally achieved through select with default; in Java, use poll, CompletableFuture, or asynchronous APIs.
+Tip: non-blocking operations increase system responsiveness.
+In Go, this is naturally done through select with default, in Java use poll, CompletableFuture, or asynchronous APIs.

 Scheduler / Scheduling (GMP model)

-// Go: A simple demo of goroutines and the scheduler
+// Go: simple demonstration of goroutines and scheduler

 package main